N-Zubko/N-Zubko/README.md

-# Hi there and welcome to my github profile,
+# Hi there and welcome to my github page,

 My name is Nadia Zubko and I am a Front-End Web Developer.
 I love the creativity I have as a developer - there are always multiple ways to solve a problem and every one of them is unique, I love problem solving challenges too!